 Improvement, and Teamwork

-People: People are our most important resource.
+People: We believe people are our most important resource.

-Teamwork: Teamwork is essential in achieving excellence.
+Teamwork: We believe teamwork and communication are essential in achieving excellence.

 Bozeman Health’s Culture of Excellence provides a framework for how we live and work and describes organizational